core-wg/corrclar/draft-ietf-core-corr-clar.md

 request methods may be handled without replay protection, but as that assessment is hard to make, it is prudent to err at the side of caution.

-Uncertainty about whether a request might be a replay can happen in OSCORE after a partial loss of context.
-Currently, this cannot happen in DTLS because 0-RTT Data is not allowed for CoAP (cf. {{Section 14 of ?I-D.ietf-uta-tls13-iot-profile-09}}).
-However, that may change if a future document defines a profile for using early data with CoAP.
+CoAP has no error code like HTTP's 425 Too Early with which a server could ask the client to resubmit its request later when all the security mechanism's guarantees are available.
+Instead, servers can send 4.01 Unauthorized responses with Echo option;
+clients then repeat the request with the Echo value in the request.

+[Appendix B.1.2 of RFC8613] describes how this is used to recover loss of state in OSCORE.
+Exceeding what is described there, a server can safely send a successful response, provided its criteria for 0RTT responses are met.
+The server can still send an Echo option with the successful response:
+Only when the client repeats that Echo value in a subsequent response can the replay window be initialized.
 Implementers of OSCORE should be aware that answering potential replays is only safe from the CoAP application's point of view.
 As always, unless the sender sequence number of the request has just been removed from a correctly initialized replay window, the response can not reuse the request's nonce, but needs to take a separate sequence number from the server's space.

+Requests with 0RTT properties can currently not happen in DTLS because 0-RTT Data is not allowed for CoAP (cf. {{Section 14 of ?I-D.ietf-uta-tls13-iot-profile-09}}).
+However, that may change if a future document defines a profile for using early data with CoAP.

 ## RFC 7252-12.3: Content-Format Registry {#ct}